 - Imports Web pages, PDFs, and Word documents.

 The list goes on!
 Using Voice Dream Reader is very much like reading print books years ago, in the comfort of an easy chair.
 On the tablet or phone the technology permits you to highlight text, look up words in the dictionary, and even jot a note into the text—as easy as writing a comment in the margin of a text, way back when!

 Putting Reading Back in the Hands of Readers Who Are Visually Impaired

 For many years, this writer felt estranged from my love of books and reading.
-There are many tools now to resume reading, and these five apps will get accessible reading content back into the hands of readers with vision impairments.
-In fact, with any one of these five apps you may find yourself with a lengthy list of books you “have to get to.”
-If you have all five, you may actually discover you can read as much – or more – than you ever did.
+There are many tools now to resume reading, and these apps will get accessible reading content back into the hands of readers with vision impairments.
+In fact, with any one of these apps you may find yourself with a lengthy list of books you “have to get to.”
+If you have all, you may actually discover you can read as much – or more – than you ever did.
 Regardless of your vision!

 Did you find my list of reading apps helpful?
 Are you currently using any of them?
 If so which ones and why?
 Would you recommend one of the above reading apps to a blind or visually impaired friend?
 Share your thoughts and comments about your choice of reading apps in the section below.

 My Top Book Reading Apps for Braille Users